OldPanda/bloomfilter-py/README.md

 ## Overview
 Yet another Bloomfilter implementation in Python, compatible with Java's Guava library.

 I was looking for a Python library which is capable of reading what Bloomfilter of Java's Guava library serializes and is also able to output byte array which is recognizable by Java.
 But unfortunately failed.
-Hence I developed this library by borrowing Guava implements Bloomfilter serialization/deserialization steps a lot to deal with Bloomfilters on both Python and Java sides.
+Hence I developed this library by borrowing how Guava implements Bloomfilter serialization/deserialization a lot to deal with Bloomfilters on both Python and Java sides.

 As for Bloomfilter usage in Java world, please refer to [this post](https://www.baeldung.com/guava-bloom-filter).